-Zio Qwiic RTC moduleDesigned by Smart-Prototyping, Ships from China
+Zio Qwiic RTC moduleDesigned by Smart-Prototyping in China

 Description: This ZIO module features a low power, real-time, clock battery based on the DS3231SN IC.
 This board has a high precision and fast I2C (400kHZ) bus with an integrated temperature compen...Read More…